Hotels in Mayotte: all our recommendations

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-This will surprise more than a few: I’m back this time with an article about hotels in Mayotte.
-Even though it’s been a while since I last wrote about this destination, I still receive requests about Mayotte.
-To tell you the truth, I lived there for 4 years and it was a real favorite of mine.
-Believe me, it’s an island full of surprises (especially underwater—it’s just magical).
-Between diving on the coral reef, the gorgeous beaches, and beautiful hikes, there are truly numerous things to do and see in Mayotte.
+This may come as a surprise to some of you: I’m back with an article about hotels in Mayotte.
+Although it has been a while since I last wrote about this destination, I still receive plenty of questions about it.
+To be honest, I lived there for four years, and it remains one of my favorite places.
+Believe me, this island is full of surprises—especially underwater, where it is simply magical.
+Between diving along the coral reef, relaxing on gorgeous beaches, and setting out on beautiful hikes, there are plenty of things to do and see in Mayotte.

-To help you get your bearings, Mayotte is a small island in the Indian Ocean located right between Africa and the island of Madagascar.
-Even though Mayotte is a 10-hour flight from Paris, there is actually only a one-hour time difference with France.
-Of course, our thoughts are with Cyclone Chido and the Mahorans.
+To help you get your bearings, Mayotte is a small island in the Indian Ocean, located between Africa and Madagascar.
+Although it is a 10-hour flight from Paris, Mayotte is only one hour ahead of mainland France.
+Of course, our thoughts remain with the people of Mayotte in the aftermath of Cyclone Chido.

-If you’re in the midst of planning your trip, I think this article should help you find the hotel(s) that suit you!
-As always, for our accommodation guides, we rely mainly on our personal experience on site.
+If you’re planning a trip, this article should help you find the hotel—or hotels—that best suit your stay.
+As always with our accommodation guides, our recommendations are based mainly on our own experience on the island.

 The best places to stay in Mayotte

-Before introducing the best hotels in Mayotte, I suggest an overview of the places to sleep on the island.
-It really depends on the pace of your trip and what you want.
-In any case, here are the areas I recommend according to your expectations:
+Before introducing the best hotels in Mayotte, let’s take a quick look at the main areas where you can stay on the island.
+The right choice really depends on the pace of your trip and what you’re looking for.
+Here are the areas I recommend for different types of stays:

-- Petite-Terre (Dzaoudzi, Pamandzi): it’s a convenient spot for the first or last night of your stay, since it’s very close to the airport.
-Not to mention that Moya Beach is magnificent, with its cliffs, coves, and turtles, depending on the season.
-As a bonus, the vibe is calm—perfect for enjoying sunrises and sunsets over the lagoon.
+- Petite-Terre (Dzaoudzi, Pamandzi): this is a convenient choice for the first or last night of your trip, as it is very close to the airport.
+Moya Beach is also beautiful, with its cliffs, coves, and, depending on the season, turtles.
+The atmosphere is peaceful too—perfect for enjoying sunrises and sunsets over the lagoon.

-- Mamoudzou (Grande-Terre, east coast): it’s the capital and the most convenient base for exploring the whole island.
-You’ll be close to all amenities: markets, restaurants, etc. I admit, it’s a “lively” atmosphere.
-If you like being at the heart of the action, the city should appeal to you.
+- Mamoudzou (Grande-Terre, east coast): the capital is the most convenient base for exploring the island as a whole.
+You’ll be close to all the main amenities, including markets and restaurants.
+I’ll admit, the atmosphere is fairly lively.
+If you enjoy being in the heart of the action, the city may be a good fit.

-- Southeast: Sakouli and Bandrélé: Sakouli Beach is one of the island’s must-sees, with a family hotel, a dive club, and water activities like kayak/paddleboard to reach the Bandrélé islet.
-It’s livelier here, especially on weekends.
+- Southeast: Sakouli and Bandrélé: Sakouli Beach is one of the island’s must-see spots, with a family-friendly hotel, a dive center, and water activities such as kayaking and paddleboarding to Bandrélé Islet.
+The area is livelier, especially on weekends.

-- West and west-central: Sada, Chiconi, Bouéni: you’ll be on the lagoon side, with a more local and authentic vibe.
-Basically, you’ll be right by the beaches but without the tourists.
-In my opinion, it’s a good compromise!
+- West and west-central: Sada, Chiconi, and Bouéni place you on the lagoon side of the island, with a more local, authentic atmosphere.
+You’ll be close to the beaches without being surrounded by tourists.
+In my opinion, it is a great compromise.

-There you go, I think you now have a better overview of what each corner of the island has to offer.
+You should now have a clearer idea of what each part of the island has to offer.

-Top of the best hotels in Mayotte: between mid-range and entry-level
+The best hotels in Mayotte: budget and mid-range options

 Hotel Sakouli

-Let’s start this selection with Hotel Sakouli, which is very well known across the island!
-It has to be said that it’s only 700 meters from the famous Sakouli Beach.
-By the way, as a little anecdote, Mélanie and I used to go there for breakfast.
-The sea view was really superb to start our day, especially on weekends.
-The establishment is rated 3 stars and offers very good comfort.
+Let’s begin with Hotel Sakouli, one of the best-known hotels on the island.
+It is only 700 meters from the famous Sakouli Beach.
+A little personal anecdote: Mélanie and I used to go there for breakfast.
+The sea view was a wonderful way to start the day, especially on weekends.
+This 3-star property also offers a very comfortable stay.

-As for facilities, you can enjoy a large pool with an unobstructed view of the ocean, two restaurants, a bar, breakfast (very good, by the way!), a hot tub, and free private parking.
-The property offers air-conditioned bungalows and suites with a balcony and a private bathroom.
-Some even face the sea!
-I’d say it’s the ideal place to discover the southeast of Mayotte and alternate between beach, lounging, and hikes!
+Facilities include a large pool with open ocean views, two restaurants, a bar, breakfast—which is very good, by the way—a hot tub, and free private parking.
+The property offers air-conditioned bungalows and suites, each with a balcony and private bathroom.
+Some even face the sea.
+I’d say it is an ideal base for exploring southeastern Mayotte while alternating between beach time, relaxation, and hiking.

 Residence Vili Vili

-In Dzaoudzi, Residence Vili Vili offers you a cozy apartment close to Faré Beach and the airport (a shuttle service is available if needed).
-The accommodation, called an “apartment,” is air-conditioned, with a living room, a sofa bed, a full kitchen, and a private bathroom.
-And to top it all off: a terrace overlooking the lagoon or the town.
-In addition, within the property, you’ll have a continental breakfast, a bar, a shared lounge, and a hot tub.
+In Dzaoudzi, Residence Vili Vili offers cozy apartment-style accommodation close to Faré Beach and the airport, with a shuttle service available if needed.
+Each air-conditioned apartment includes a living room, sofa bed, fully equipped kitchen, and private bathroom.
+To top it all off, there is also a terrace overlooking either the lagoon or the town.
+Guests can also enjoy a continental breakfast, a bar, a shared lounge, and a hot tub.

-You can guess it from the name—this hotel is literally next to the airport.
-Here, they offer modern, air-conditioned rooms with a balcony and a view of the lagoon.
-In terms of services, there’s plenty: outdoor pool, tropical garden, gym, terrace, free parking, and room service.
-Not to mention the Eden Island restaurant, which serves international cuisine with a very good breakfast.
+As the name suggests, this hotel is right next to the airport.
+It offers modern, air-conditioned rooms, some with a balcony and lagoon views.
+There is no shortage of facilities either, with an outdoor pool, tropical garden, fitness center, terrace, free parking, and room service.
+The Eden Island restaurant serves international cuisine, along with a very good breakfast.

-The location is really convenient, between the sea and the airport.
-I think it’s a good option for a layover, an early or late flight, or simply to treat yourself to a few relaxing days.
-In short, Ibis Styles Mayotte Airport is a modern hotel that’s ideal when you have a plane to catch.
+The location, between the sea and the airport, is especially convenient.
+I think it is a good option for a layover, an early departure or late arrival, or simply a few relaxing days.
+In short, ibis Styles Mayotte Airport is a modern hotel that works particularly well when you have a flight to catch.

 Hotel Maharajah

-In Mamoudzou, Hotel Maharajah is in the heart of the city.
-On site, you can easily walk to restaurants, shops, and the ferries.
-The rooms are air-conditioned and rather well equipped: sitting area, comfortable bed, safe, TV, Wi-Fi.
-Everything essential is there for a successful stay.
-Plus, there’s a bar, a terrace, and a shared lounge to meet and share with other travelers.
+Hotel Maharajah is located in the heart of Mamoudzou.
+From here, you can easily walk to restaurants, shops, and the ferries.
+The air-conditioned rooms are fairly well equipped, with a sitting area, comfortable bed, safe, TV, and Wi-Fi.
+All the essentials are covered.
+There is also a bar, a terrace, and a shared lounge where you can meet other travelers.

 Le Passamainty Lodge

-Still in Mamoudzou, here’s Le Passamainty Lodge!
-This cozy establishment, with a pool, garden, and terraces, is only about ten kilometers from the airport.
-This lodging contrasts quite a bit with the previous one.
-Here, you’re more set back from the city to enjoy a natural setting.
-As for the rooms, they’re spacious and nicely decorated, with views of the pool or the sea.
+Still in Mamoudzou, Le Passamainty Lodge offers a very different atmosphere.
+This cozy property, with its pool, garden, and terraces, is only about ten kilometers from the airport.
+Unlike the previous hotel, it is set slightly away from the city, allowing you to enjoy a more natural setting.
+The rooms are spacious and tastefully decorated, with views of either the pool or the sea.

-That’s not all: you’ll have access to a pool facing the Indian Ocean, a private beach with water sports equipment, terraces (perfect for admiring sunsets), a children’s playground, billiards, and ping-pong.
-On site, the restaurant serves local and French cuisine, with a continental breakfast.
-What we take away from this hotel is simply its exotic setting, with a cove for snorkeling, lush gardens, and breathtaking views of the Bouéni lagoon.
-In other words, it’s a true little slice of paradise to enjoy as a family or as a couple (for a romantic stay)!
+There is plenty more on offer: a pool overlooking the Indian Ocean, a private beach with water sports equipment, terraces that are perfect for watching the sunset, a children’s playground, billiards, and table tennis.
+The on-site restaurant serves local and French cuisine, along with a continental breakfast.
+What stands out most is the tropical setting, with a cove for snorkeling, lush gardens, and sweeping views over the Bouéni lagoon.
+In other words, it is a lovely place to stay as a family or as a couple looking for a romantic getaway.

-The 2.0 Hotel Vanille, located in Dzaoudzi, is a property that aims to be simple and convenient, very close to the fine-sand Faré Beach and the airport.
-The rooms are well air-conditioned, with everything you’ll need: TV, desk, bathroom, refrigerator.
-They’re well equipped, and some overlook the town.
-As for services, the hotel offers a shared lounge, a terrace, free parking, and the organization of excursions.
+Located in Dzaoudzi, 2.0 Hotel Vanille is a simple, practical property close to both Faré Beach and the airport.
+The air-conditioned rooms include everything you need, with a TV, desk, bathroom, and refrigerator.
+They are functional and well equipped, and some overlook the town.
+The hotel also provides a shared lounge, a terrace, free parking, and help organizing excursions.

 Le Jardin Maoré